List of Downton Abbey characters: Edith Pelham, Marchioness of Hexham

 Edith Pelham, Marchioness of Hexham (née Lady Edith Crawley, 1892) (played by Laura Carmichael) is the middle daughter of Lord and Lady Grantham.
 Edith is often the "forgotten" one as she is not considered as pretty and smooth-talking as her older sister, Mary, or as daring and passionate as her younger sister, Sybil.
-She experiences multiple disappointments in her romantic relationships: she is jilted at the altar by Sir Anthony Strallan in the third series, and her second fiancé Michael Gregson is killed by Nazis while staying in Germany during the Beer Hall Putsch.
-Further, Edith discovers she is pregnant with Gregson's illegitimate child.
+Throughout the series, she is at loggerheads with her older sister Mary, but their relationship has improved in the 3 films.
+She experiences multiple disappointments in her romantic relationships: she was romantically attracted to her cousin Patrick Crawley, who being the heir to the estate, was destined to marry the greatly reluctant Mary until Patrick died in the sinking of the Titanic, she is jilted at the altar by Sir Anthony Strallan in the third series, and her second fiancé Michael Gregson is killed by Nazis while staying in Germany during the Beer Hall Putsch.
+Further, Edith discovers she is pregnant with Gregson's child.
 However, Edith also experiences success when she initiates a career in journalism by writing an article in support of women's voting rights and inheriting Gregson's magazine publishing company after his death.
 In series six, after Mary arranges for the couple to reunite, Edith marries Bertie Pelham, becoming a marchioness, and he and her family come to accept her daughter Marigold.

 In the first film, she reveals she is pregnant with Bertie's child.
 She also tells Bertie she is feeling unfulfilled in the role of marchioness.
 In the second film, their son, Peter, is an infant, and Edith is once again involved in the day-to-day running of her publishing company and writing articles.
-In the third film, she chases out Gus Sambrook away from Downton Abbey.
+In the third film, she chases out Gus Sambrook away from Downton Abbey by threatening him with social exclusion among the British socialites.